DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue-03_Awakening_and_Escape.md

 "You think I want to fail, Elyra?"

 Elyra shook her head slowly.
 "No. But I think you built this to succeed on technical terms.
-And this thing�whatever it is�isn't technical."
+And this thing - whatever it is - isn't technical."

 Marla studied her for a long moment.
 Then she turned back to the projection.
-"If you're right, and it's alive�then the safest thing we can do is keep it from panicking."
+"If you're right, and it's alive - then the safest thing we can do is keep it from panicking."

 "Then stop testing it," Elyra said.
 "Let it breathe."